About Lisa Seaman Art

 I also do some mixed media painted paper collage.
 I create stencils for birds and fish, leaving the collage portion to peak through.
 I like to make pairs of birds or fish looking at each other, each on a separate block.

 Painting has opened my eyes to the world around me.
 I see colors, shadows, clouds, plants, landscapes, and especially pets’ eyes in new ways.
 This brings me joy and even more curiosity.
 Ooh, I want to paint this, too!
 And what will it look like?!
+I have to paint it to find out!

 I paint out of my home studio in Boulder, Colorado.
 Contact me if you’d like to visit.